josebarbamontoya/chrono-sta/README.md

 git clone --recursive https://github.com/josebarbamontoya/chrono-sta
 ```

-Use of Chrono-STA requires Python 3 and the following Python and R packages.
+Use of Chrono-STA requires Python 3 and the following Python packages.
 Install them before using the `chronosta.py` script.
 To install Python 3, visit the official Python website at https://www.python.org/downloads/ and follow the installation instructions.
-To install R, visit the official R website at https://cran.rstudio.com and follow the installation instructions.

 Install the required Python 3 packages.
 In a terminal or command prompt session, type: